Blake-Haydon/Shamir-Secret-Sharing/rust_sss/README.md

 ## Run

-This will run the secret sharing scheme over the prime field GF($2^{31} - 1$) with 5 shares and a secret of 123456789.
+This will run the secret sharing scheme over the prime field $F_{2^{31} - 1}$.
+In this example there are 5 shares and a secret of 123456789.

 ```bash
 cargo run --release